Ecwid/ecwid-api-docs/README.md

 # Changelog

+## May 4, 2018

+Added option to use custom scrolling handler when navigating the Ecwid storefront.
+Set your custom function to scroll to a custom position on a page with `window.ec.config.custom_scroller` config and `"CUSTOM"` value for `window.ec.config.navigation_scrolling` config.
+[Learn more](https://developers.ecwid.com/api-documentation/customize-behaviour#disable-force-scrolling-to-storefront)

 ## April 17, 2018

 - Added option to disable force scrolling to Ecwid storefront on store navigation.
 [Learn more](https://developers.ecwid.com/api-documentation/customize-behaviour#disable-force-scrolling-to-storefront)